haileytapia/portfolio/GitHubPagesWebsite.md

 May 24, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

 GitHub Pages is a free service that lets you host a static website directly from a GitHub repository.
-A static website consists of static files, which do not change while your website is running unless you make a change to them.
-Any kind of file can be static content as long as it does not change in response to a user's actions or inputs.
-This includes images, HTML, CSS, and JavaScript.
+A static website consists of unchanging files that remain the same unless you change them, such as images, HTML, CSS, and JavaScript.
+Static files do not respond to user actions or input.

 This guide describes how to: